 - The coursework used to satisfy the requirements for a graduate certificate must be completed with a cumulative GPA of 3.0 (B) or better, and only courses completed with a grade of C or better may be used to meet program requirements.

 - Before completing a graduate certificate program, all students must demonstrate an appropriate level of writing competency as prescribed by the program area offering the certificate (see program requirements).

 - All requirements for a graduate certificate program must be completed within a seven-year period defined as beginning with the date of registration for the first course used to meet the requirements for the certificate and ending with the date the last requirement is completed.
 It is expected that the student will have filed an application for the award of the certificate within this same period.
-Students, who for documented, serious, and compelling reasons, cannot complete their degree within the seven-year limit, may request one extension.
+Students, who for documented, serious, and compelling reasons, cannot complete their certificate program within the seven-year limit, may request one extension.
 If granted, extensions cannot exceed one year.
-Students requesting an extension must be in good academic standing and have revalidation for all expired coursework exceeding seven years.
+Students requesting an extension must be in good academic standing and have revalidated all expired coursework exceeding seven years.

 Observance of Certificate Requirements

 A student planning to earn an undergraduate or graduate certificate must meet the requirements in the University Bulletin that are in effect either on the date the student is officially accepted to a certificate program or on the date the application for the award of the certificate is filed in the Division of Graduate Studies (for both undergraduate and graduate certificates).

 Advising and Registration